Acne: Treatment Techniques

-Melanin-suppressing ingredients include the controversial FDA-approved hydroquinone (HQ), kojic acid , kojic dipalmitate, alpha arbutin, azelaic acid, vitamin K, mulberry extract, bearberry (beta arbutin), licorice extract, niacinamide (vitamin B3), l-ascorbate (stable, absorbable vitamin C), emblica extract, Tego® Cosmo C250, Gigawhite™, mandelic acid and citrus juice extracts.
-Mandelic acid, niacinamide and azelaic acid possess both depigmenting and acne-fighting properties.
+Melanin-suppressing ingredients include hydroquinone (HQ), kojic acid , kojic dipalmitate, alpha arbutin, azelaic acid, vitamin K, mulberry extract, bearberry (beta arbutin), licorice extract, niacinamide (vitamin B3), l-ascorbate (stable, absorbable vitamin C), emblica extract, Tego® Cosmo C250, Gigawhite™, mandelic acid and citrus juice extracts.
+Mandelic acid, niacinamide and azelaic acid possess both brightening and acne-fighting properties.

 Gel and serum brightening “cocktails” formulated with retinoids or alpha hydroxy acids are able to penetrate better and carry ingredients deep to the target tissues.
 This makes them effective against acne while they interfere with the mechanism that leads to the over-production of melanin in the skin.
 Patch-tested and used exactly as directed and in the appropriate formulation, there is a low incidence of irritation and allergic reaction.

-Prescription “bleach” creams compounded by pharmacists, including Kligman’s original formula and modified versions (including Tri-Luma®), are combinations of HQ, tretinoin and steroids.
-While effective for discoloration, they are indicated for short-term use only, and not appropriate to treat acne.
-Other prescribed combinations include HQ and glycolic acid (Lustra® and Glyquin®) and HQ and retinol (Alustra®), in addition to a variety of old school HQ-only formulations which perform poorly and can be comedogenic.
+Prescription “bleach” creams compounded by pharmacists, including Kligman’s original formula and modified versions (like Tri-Luma®), are combinations of hydroquinone, tretinoin and potent steroids.
+They are only temporarily effective for melasma, not safe for long-term use, not appropriate or acne-prone skin, and worst of all, the darkening reverts once this mixture is discontinued.
+Other prescribed combinations include hydroquinone and glycolic acid (Lustra® and Glyquin®) and hydroquinone and retinol (Alustra®), in addition to a variety of old school similar formulations which perform poorly and can be extremely comedogenic.